Film Scholars Program - Scholarships Available

 The cohort is limited to 10 participants.
 This is a competitive program that has the goal of building diversity within Philadelphia’s media production industry.

-Scribe is offering two free scholarships for the program for eligible applicants who meet certain income guidelines.
+Scribe is offering up to 5 scholarships for the program for eligible applicants who meet certain income guidelines.

 - Must be 18 years or older